Temps Have Topped 120 In India. How Are They Coping With The Heat Wave?

 There's an economic impact as well.
 Researchers at Stanford University looked at India's economy between the years 1960 and 2010 and concluded that the country's total economic output, or GDP, may be 31% less than it would have been in the absence of global warming.

 "Most of the people want to come here to Delhi to earn money.
-So the city's getting more crowded and more hot, because of more vehicles and pollution," says Sandeep Kumar, 24, who works at the American Embassy School nearby.
+So the city's getting more crowded and more hot, because of more vehicles and pollution," says Sandeep Kumar, 24, who works at the American Embassy School.
 "Even the cold drinks are getting more expensive."

 Kumar says that a couple of years ago, he used to pay 10 rupees — about 15 cents — for a cold drink at a local kiosk.
 Now it costs 15 rupees — a 50% markup.
 A glass of tap water has doubled in price, he says, from 1 rupee to 2.